The Final Fantasy III Instruction Manual

 Dragonquest also distinguished itself by committing to artistic excellence on every level.
 Chunsoft enlisted classically trained musician Koichi Sugiyama to compose the soundtrack, and manga artist Akira Toriyama was brought on board as lead character designer and illustrator.

-Collaborating with Akira Toriyama was not solely out of concern for Dragonquest‘s artistic merit; it was a marketing decision motivated by the desire to drive sales among targets unfamiliar with a new product.
+Collaborating with Akira Toriyama was not solely out of concern for Dragonquest‘s artistic merit; it was a marketing decision motivated by the desire to drive sales among a demographic unfamiliar with the new product.

 In 1986, the year Dragonquest was released, Hironobu Sakaguci and the gang over at Squaresoft were really struggling.

-The story has made the rounds that Sakaguchi named the project Final Fantasy because it was his last chance to get it right; his final opportunity to make the fantasy of succeeding as a game developer a reality before giving up and going back to college.
+Rumor has it that Sakaguchi named the project Final Fantasy because it was his last chance to get it right; his final opportunity to make the fantasy of succeeding as a game developer a reality before giving up and going back to college.

-Both franchises are a throw-back, not just to another graphic dispensation, but to what, when contrasted with today’s grabasstic and vile marketing approaches, appears to have been an entirely different belief system; a time when artistic integrity and commercial viability were not mutually exclusive categories.
+The early history of both franchises is a throw-back, not just to another graphic dispensation, but to what, when contrasted with today’s grabasstic and vile marketing tactics, appears to have been an entirely different belief system.
+It was a time when artistic integrity and commercial viability were not seen as mutually exclusive categories; a time when people were willing to experiment and take risks in the name of excellence.
+Who has time for that anymore?